bvaughn/react-virtualized/docs/Grid.md

 | width | Number | ✓ | Width of Grid; this property determines the number of visible (vs virtualized) columns. |

 ### Public Methods

+##### measureAllCells

+Pre-measure all columns and rows in a `Grid`.

+Typically cells are only measured as needed and estimated sizes are used for cells that have not yet been measured.
+This method ensures that the next call to getTotalSize() returns an exact size (as opposed to just an estimated one).

 ##### recomputeGridSize